Peter W. Smith

-Education
+Early life and education

-Smith earned a BS in electrical engineering from Northeastern University.
+Smith was born in Portland, Maine, and attended Northeastern University, where he earned a B.S. in electrical engineering.
 He went on to earn an MBA from the University of Notre Dame.

 Career

 From 1969 to 1980 he was a senior officer at Field Enterprises, Inc. From 1975 to 1997 he was president of his own firm, Peter W. Smith & Company, specializing in buyout transactions.
 From 1997 to 2014 he was Managing Member of DigaComm, LLC where he primarily managed early venture investments.
 At the time of his death he was Chairman Emeritus of Corporate Venture Alliances, LLC.

 Political involvement

 He was national chairman of the College Young Republicans.
-He was a board member and officer of the Atlantic Council of the United States and was also active with the Heritage Foundation, the Center for Strategic and International Studies, and the Brookings Institution.
-He was a contributor and fundraiser for the Republican National Committee and GOPAC as well as individual candidates.
+He was a board member and officer of the Atlantic Council of the United States and was also active with The Heritage Foundation, the Center for Strategic and International Studies, and the Brookings Institution.
+He was a contributor and fundraiser for the Republican National Committee, GOPAC, and to individual candidates.
 Smith was a major donor to Newt Gingrich's GOPAC, giving over $100,000 from 1989 to 1995—a sum which made him one of GOPAC's top 20 donors.

 In December 1993, two Arkansas state troopers publicly claimed that they and other troopers had been used to facilitate and conceal multiple extra-marital affairs of then-Governor Bill Clinton.
 The stories were published in an article by then-conservative author David Brock in the American Spectator and also in a series of articles in the Los Angeles Times.
 Smith had arranged for the troopers to meet Brock.
 In February 1994 Smith started a "Troopergate Whistle Blower Fund" to provide support for the troopers and pay their attorney fees; the fund ultimately raised about $40,000.
 Altogether Smith said he spent about $80,000 on the case, including a $5,000 payment to Brock.
 Smith described his donations as an independent effort to encourage anti-Clinton stories in the mainstream press.

 Several emails sent by Smith to the Illinois Republican Party turned up among those hacked from party computers and posted on DCLeaks, which U.S. intelligence officials believe to be an outlet for the foreign military intelligence agency of Russia, GRU.
 The emails were about a 2015 congressional election.